What do you like to request?

 - Smartcard logon certificate

-Such certificates are person or group certificates used not for e-mails but on a smartcard or a cryptotoken as an electronical identity card for logging on to a computer system or as an electronic key.
+Such certificates are person or group certificates used not for emails but on a smartcard or a cryptotoken as an electronical identity card for logging on to a Windows computer in an Active Directory domain.

 - Revocation of a certificate